Skip to main content

 Investment Description

-The Office of Biometric Identity Management (OBIM) is the lead entity within the Department of Homeland Security (DHS) that is responsible for biometric identity management services.
-OBIM is in the acquisition and development stage of Homeland Advanced Recognition Technology (HART) as a replacement for the Automated Biometric Identification System (IDENT).
-The purpose of HART is to provide core biometric identity services to support the DHS missions of Counter Terrorism and Prevent Threats, Secure and Manage Our Borders, Administer the Nation?s Immigration System, Secure Cyberspace and Critical Infrastructure, Build a Resilient Nation and Respond to Incidents, and Enable Mission Success by Strengthening the Enterprise.
+The Office of Biometric Identity Management (OBIM) is the Congressionally designated lead entity within the Department of Homeland Security (DHS) that is responsible for biometric and identity management services.
+Homeland Advanced Recognition Technology (HART) will be the replacement for the Automated Biometric Identification System (IDENT) and the purpose of HART is to provide core biometric and identity services to support the DHS missions as outlined in the DHS Third Quadrennial Homeland Security Review (2023) to Counter Terrorism and Prevent Threats, Secure and Manage Our Borders, Administer the Nation?s Immigration System, Secure Cyberspace and Critical Infrastructure, Build a Resilient Nation and Respond to Incidents, and Combat Crimes of Exploitation and Protect Victims.

 Agency Department of Homeland Security

-Point of Contact Eric Hysen - CIO email Not Provided
+Point of Contact Antoine McCord - CIO email Not Provided

 Investment Type Major IT Investments